Weidmuller Terminal Blocks in Delaware

 Part numbers and visible markings help most, but they are not the only useful details.
 Photos of the terminal strip, conductor information, circuit function, and accessory needs can all help with matching.

-Photos can be useful when the part number is hard to read or missing.
-A good image of the terminal block, label area, adjacent accessories, and wiring path can help identify the block family and connection style before the replacement is quoted.
+ELS may be able to start with photos when a visible part number is not available.
+Clear images of the terminal block, label area, accessory setup, and wiring layout can help identify the likely family and replacement path.

 What problems can point to terminal block replacement?